Fix: CPU Overheating

 The fan might not be spinning because it simply isn’t plugged in.

-This could happen when a computer gets relocated, or maybe it wasn’t linked properly, causing a loss of the correct connection.
+This could happen when a computer gets relocated, or maybe it wasn’t connected correctly, causing a loss of the suitable connection.

-However, before you start poking around in the PC, make sure it is completely turned off this time.
+However, before you start poking around in the PC, make sure it is entirely turned off this time.
 Also, press the switch on the back of the case to shut off power to the PSU.
-We also recommend pressing the case’s power button several times to empty all capacitors of lingering electricity.
+We also recommend pressing the case’s power button several times to empty all capacitors of residual electricity.

 You can now safely reach into the PC and look for the fan cable.
 Trace it to its end and see if it is plugged anywhere.
 If it isn’t, look for a quadruplet (sometimes 3-pin) socket with the writing CPU_Fan around it.